savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 I'm going to use tweening instead

-5:26 I came back from school :3.
+5:26 PM I came back from school :3.
 I deleted the old platform horizontal scene, and changed the code to use tweening instead of a path2d node.
 It was wayyy too difficult to use a path2d node, so I'd rather use tweening instead.

 5:52 PM waow I feel so inteligente!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!1